Market Transformation Toolkit

 Governments and people no longer need to tolerate toxic, fluorescent lights.
 Ten years ago, fluorescents were promoted as an energy-efficient alternative to incandescent and halogen light bulbs, and the risks associated with mercury in fluorescents were tolerated as a necessary trade-off.
 Today, thanks to major advances in light-emitting diode (LED) technology, LED lamps are a safer, mercury-free, cost-effective alternative that can replace fluorescent lamps in virtually all applications.

-The resources offered in this toolkit are organised to follow the United for Efficiency (U4E) integrated policy approach, but have been adapted and tailored to focus on lighting markets.
+The resources offered in this toolkit are organized to follow the United for Efficiency (U4E) integrated policy approach but have been adapted and tailored to focus on lighting markets.
 The market interventions are grouped into five thematic areas:

 Policy interventions that provide a ‘market push’ that protects national markets from being flooded with substandard, poor quality products.
 Often referred to as Minimum Energy Performance Standards or MEPS, these market regulations encompass a collection of requirements that determine which products can be sold and which are blocked.
 Standards are the cornerstone of a transition to energy-efficient lighting.